Skip to content

 • Confidentiality that doesn’t survive termination (meaning they could share your information after you leave)

-What’s fair: Mutual confidentiality that protects both parties and survives termination of the contract.
+What’s fair: Mutual confidentiality that protects both parties and survives termination.

 9. Performance Standards and Accountability

-What it should say: Any performance commitments the agency has made, including communication frequency, reporting schedules, and service delivery standards.
+What it should say: Any performance commitments the agency has made — communication frequency, reporting schedules, service delivery standards.

 What to watch for:

-• No performance standards at all — the agency has no contractual obligation to deliver results or even provide consistent service
+• No performance standards at all (the agency has no contractual obligation to deliver results or even consistent service)

 • All commitments framed as “best efforts” with no measurable standards